 Concatenate Excel Ranges, Arrays, and Values Without TEXTJOIN Using VBA

-If you’re using Office 2019 or a Microsoft 365 subscription, Excel includes a helpful function called TEXTJOIN.
-It allows you to join text from ranges, arrays, or individual values into a single cell.
-This function streamlines what used to be a multi-step process involving manual concatenation and formatting.
+Office 2019 and Microsoft 365 subscriptions include a helpful function called TEXTJOIN.
+It joins text from ranges, arrays, or individual values into a single cell.
+This function streamlines what would otherwise require manually concatenating values and handling delimiters.

 Instructions